 About the Teacher

 A student of Reggie’s since 1999, Neil’s teaching reflects an ongoing interest in the rich intersection of spirituality and everyday life.
 A partner, parent, and householder, he is curious about how deep engagement with this lineage affects our relationship with the ‘ordinary’ — with ourselves and others, with livelihood, and with the world of which we are part.
 Neil teaches regularly in the Pacific Northwest and delights in the many opportunities this affords to see how the practice of meditation uncovers the fire within, brings healing into our lives, and alters how we meet each and every moment.
 Neil’s instruction has been described as straightforward and accessible.

 Program Reading List

-Below is the reading list for Sutrayana/Mahayana Study and Practice Intensive.
-Participants from Part One of this course will notice much overlap with the texts required for that earlier program.
+Below is the reading list for the Sutrayana/Mahayana Study and Practice Intensive.
+Participants from part one of this course will notice much overlap with the texts required for that earlier program.
 Such individuals should note, however, that two new titles have been added.
-Participants are encouraged to acquire all of these as soon as possible:
+Participants are encouraged to acquire all of these texts as soon as possible:

 - Cutting Through Spiritual Materialism (CTSM) – Chogyam Trungpa, Shambhala Publications.

 - Heart of the Buddha (HOB) – Chogyam Trungpa, Shambhala Publications.

 - Indestructible Truth: The Living Spirituality of Tibetan Buddhism (IT) – Reginald A. Ray, Shambhala Publications.

 - In the Presence of Masters: Wisdom From 30 Contemporary Tibetan Buddhist Masters (IPM) – Reginald A. Ray (ed), Shambhala Publications.